data-umbrella/event-transcripts/2020/11-rebecca-kelly-kdb.md

-day they put this in as opposed to the first query which will have you know different different runtimes at the end of day versus the beginning so streaming analytics are just very very powerful in that sense and that you can control the system in a very in a very I suppose discrete fashion and it does mean that
+day they put this in as opposed to the first query which will have you know different different runtimes at the end of day versus the beginning.

+So streaming analytics are just very very powerful in that sense and that you can control the system in a very in a very I suppose discrete fashion and it does mean that